asuller/RWKV-MusicGenerator/README.md

 <img src="./assets/music-box-of-sleep.gif"></div>

 <br>
-This project modifies an existing [LSTM-based model architecture](https://github.com/SudharshanShanmugasundaram/Music-Generation.git) designed to generate piano music, and changes the architecture to use a RWKV model over the LSTM. <br>
+This project modifies an existing [LSTM-based model architecture](https://github.com/SudharshanShanmugasundaram/Music-Generation.git) designed to generate piano music and changes the architecture to use an RWKV model over the LSTM. <br>
-The architectures comparison is based on the validation loss achieved and the quality of the music they generate.
+The architecture comparison is based on the validation loss achieved and the quality of the music they generate.

 ## Agenda